mhlunguep/FruitSA/README.md

    a. `add-migration "First Migrations"`
    b. `update-database`

-   If you are not sure about the above, see screenshot called PackageManager on the root of this repo
+   If you are not sure about the above, see the screenshot called PackageManager on the root of this repo

 4. Build and Run the Application: Build the solution using Visual Studio or your preferred IDE.
 Run the application and navigate to the URL to access the product management system.

-5. Login using the following details or you can register your own details by clinking the register link on the top menu
+5. Register on the system by clicking the register link on the top menu and putting your details and I should log you in after that
-   username: admin@fruitsa.com
-   password: Admin123\*

 6. Upload Products using Excel

    a.
 First go to the root of this repo and find excel document named Products